Exo: Impact

 With the release of their debut studio album in 2013, Exo became the first South Korean artist in 12 years to sell over one million copies of an album; the previous artist to reach this milestone was g.o.d, in 2001.

 Following the release of their fifth studio album, Don't Mess Up My Tempo, Exo became the first South Korean artist who debuted in the 21st century to sell 10 million albums cumulatively.
-In 2021, Exo became "sextuple million sellers", meaning the band has sold over one million copies apiece for six different albums.
+In 2023, Exo became "septuple million sellers", meaning the band has sold over one million copies apiece for seven different albums.

 Exo have also contributed significantly to the financial success of their management agency, SM Entertainment.
-In the fourth quarter of 2018, SM Entertainment recorded the largest ever quarterly profit for any South Korean entertainment company at $13.4 million.
+In the fourth quarter of 2018, SM Entertainment recorded the largest-ever quarterly profit for any South Korean entertainment company at $13.4 million.
 Exo generated the highest revenue of all SM artists, at 31% of the total $188 million fourth quarter revenue.